ournetworks/2019-submissions/.github/ISSUE_TEMPLATE/submission.md

 ## Material and Technical Requirements

-[List materials you as presenter require AND any participant materials (indicate if there would be support required for a purchase/cost).
+[List materials you as presenter require AND any participant materials (indicate if support is required for a purchase/cost).
 Include equipment, technical, and installation requirements if applicable.
 We will aim to accommodate where possible]

 ## Presenter(s)